momotofu/React-Redux-API-Demo/README.md

 ## Product description

-This app pulls from a mock/stubbed API using Apiary due to the interest of time.
-The app then populates a list with the mock data; effectively demonstrating the several states of the UI.
-In production this app would require a websocket connection to provide realtime updates to the bars and charts.
+This app pulls from a mock/stubbed API using Apiary and populates a list with the mock data.
+The UI morphs into several states depending on the recieved props, and has realtime update capability.
+In production this app would require a websocket connection to provide realtime updates to the bars and charts, however, due to the time constraint I chose not to persue this feature.
+The update changelist button demonstrate async redux and redux-thunk fetures.

 ## Technologies used